AbdullahAlKhafajiDev/No-Pain-Hashtags/README.md

-<h1> Do you love making a lot of hastags at once but hate doing shift+3 everytime? </h1>
+# Do you love making a lot of hastags at once but hate doing shift+3 everytime?

-Simply, run the script, put in the words you want as hashtags without the # with space seperating each hashtag.
+#### Run the script.
+Enter the hashtags you want without the #, seperating each word with a space.
+For example, if you want #Hero #Supervillain, then enter "Hero Supervillain" into the prompt.
+Enjoy!

-BAM!